Mallick17/Mallick17/README.md

 ## 🧑‍💻 About Me

-I'm a DevOps Engineer who brings anime-level precision to cloud architecture, automation, and scalable deployments.
+I'm a DevOps Engineer who brings precision to cloud architecture, automation, and scalable deployments.

 - ⚙️ Automate all the things with **Terraform**
 - 🐳 Container wizard using **Docker** & **Amazon ECS (EC2 Launch Type)**